bregreen/bregreen.github.io/index.md

 After UTSA, I spent a few years working as a Research Analyst in the Institutional Research department of a large community college in Texas.

 My advisor is (Drew Margolin)[https://www.communication.cals.cornell.edu/people/drew-margolin/].

+## Recent Articles and Posts

+*
+*
+*

+## Contact Me
+For questions related to my research, inquiries to collaborate, or prospective graduate students that are looking to ask a few questions, please email me at beg57@cornell.edu